Philips exits shrinking home entertainment business

-AMSTERDAM Philips Electronics (PHG.AS) is selling its audio and video business to Japan's Funai Electric Co 6839.OS in a deal that almost completes its exit from consumer electronics to focus on more profitable home appliances and healthcare areas.
+AMSTERDAM Philips Electronics (PHG.AS) agreed to sell its audio and video business to Japan's Funai Electric Co 6839.OS for 150 million euros, quitting a traditional sector to focus on its more profitable home appliances and healthcare operations.

-For many years, the Dutch company was a familiar household name in Europe thanks to its high-quality goods such as television sets, cassettes and CD players.

-But it has struggled to compete with lower-cost Asian manufacturers, including Samsung Electronics (005930.KS) and LG Electronics (066570.KS), and has had to cut costs and sell assets over the last two years.

-Philips had already hived off its ailing television business by setting up a joint venture with Hong Kong-based TPV (0903.HK) last year.
+The Dutch group had already hived off its troubled television business by setting up a joint venture with Hong Kong-based TPV (0903.HK) last year, after struggling for years to compete with lower-cost Asian makers of consumer electronics.

-Now the sale of its audio and video operations for 150 million euros ($202 million) plus licence fees to Funai Electric takes the rest of the electronics out of the Philips name, apart from a small remote-control business.

-With more consumers going online for music, films and games rather than buying CDs and DVDs, Philips decided to get out of home entertainment even though it was profitable last year, Chief Executive Frans van Houten said on Tuesday, adding that the business was shrinking and "margin dilutive".
+With consumers going online for music, films and games rather than buying CDs and DVDs, Philips decided to get out of home entertainment even though it was profitable last year, Chief Executive Frans van Houten said, adding that the business was shrinking and "margin dilutive".

 "This completes the repositioning away from consumer electronics," van Houten told Reuters Insider.

-In future, the consumer division will focus on appliances such as shavers and electric toothbrushes - two of the group's most profitable products - as well as toasters, juicers and coffee makers.
-It sold 10 million shavers in China alone last year, van Houten said.
+In future, the consumer division will focus on appliances such as shavers, toasters, juicers and coffee makers.

-As well as making consumer goods, Philips is the world's biggest lighting maker and a top-three maker of hospital equipment.

-According to equity analysis firm StarMine, Philips trades at a forward 12-month price/earnings ratio of 14.4, compared with 12.5 for Siemens (SIEGn.DE) and 13.4 for General Electric (GE.N).

-But on a price-to-book ratio, it is slightly cheaper than its rivals, at 1.7, against 2.1 for Siemens and 1.8 for GE.

-Analysts welcomed the Funai Electric deal as "an important divestment" that could fan hopes of further disposals in the consumer portfolio.
+Philips shares rose 1.4 percent to 22.2 euros, trading at the highest level since April 2011.
+Analysts welcomed the deal as "an important divestment" that could fan hopes of further disposals in the consumer portfolio.

-Van Houten dismissed talk of any major acquisitions, saying the firm was only interested in bolt-on deals at the moment.

 Adjusted quarterly earnings before interest, tax and amortisation (EBITA) was 875 million euros - up almost 50 percent from a year ago and the best quarter in the past two years.
 Sales rose 3 percent to 7.161 billion euros.